 - conduct advocacy efforts on legal issues to support the rights of internally displaced people and people affected by war

-- help to strengthen the capacity of legal experts and volunteers, as well as state-run legal aid centres helping displaced people and people affected by war
+- provide support to legal experts and volunteers, as well as state-run legal aid centres, helping displaced people and people affected by war

 Livelihoods and food security

 In 2022, we assisted 184,323 displaced people and contributed to restoring their food and economic security.
 Our livelihoods, food security and multi-purpose cash assistance teams:

 - provide cash transfers to give people the independence to purchase what they specifically need

 - support business relocated from the areas of hostilities to Lviv and Ternopil regions

 - provide electronic food vouchers for people to buy groceries in partnership with supermarket chains